gwansikk/query-adaptor/README.md

 ## What is Query Fetch?

-The Fetch API often lacks necessary features, requiring direct implementation.
-You have to handle retries on failure, token renewal, request and response logging, request cancellation, and more on your own.
-Additionally, you often need to repeat the same configurations for every request.
+The traditional Fetch API provides only basic functionalities, which often requires developers to implement additional features themselves.
+For example, functionalities such as automatic retry on request failure, authentication token renewal, request and response logging, and request cancellation are not natively supported by the Fetch API.
+Therefore, these features had to be manually added by the developers.
+Additionally, there is the inconvenience of having to repeatedly write the same configuration.

-Moreover, dealing with Promise objects can be quite challenging.
-Using Promises for asynchronous processing can lead to complex structures and difficult error handling.
-Managing multiple asynchronous requests sequentially or in parallel can reduce code readability and maintainability.

-To address these issues, Query Fetch was created.
-It alleviates the burden of network communication, allowing you to focus on your core logic!
+To overcome these limitations, we developed Query Fetch.
+As the name suggests, it allows you to make network requests as easily as making a query, thereby reducing the complexity of network communication.
+By using a declarative approach, similar to querying, you can alleviate the burden of handling network communication and focus on your core logic!

 ## Features

-- **Instance Management**: Query Fetch allows you to create multiple instances, each with different settings.
-This makes it easy to manage integrations with various API endpoints or services.
-- **Automatic Retries**: Automatically retries requests in case of network errors or server issues.
-- **Request Cancellation**: Provides the ability to cancel unnecessary requests.
-- **Token Management**: Automatically refreshes authentication tokens when they expire and retries the request.
-- **Type Safe**: Fully supports TypeScript, ensuring accurate type inference and minimizing unnecessary types.
+- **Extension of the Fetch API**: Query Fetch offers more advanced features compared to the traditional Fetch API.
+With functionalities like Instance, Interceptor, and Effect, you can minimize complex configurations and implement flexible HTTP communication.
+- **Support for Various Environments**: Designed to be easily used in various environments, Query Fetch can function perfectly even in specialized Fetch API environments like Tauri by acting as a simple adapter.
+- **Strong Type Safety**: Query Fetch fully supports TypeScript, requiring only the necessary types with accurate type inference.
+This minimizes unnecessary types and strongly guarantees type safety.

 ## Packages